nanovms/ops-documentation/configuration.md

 ### Files
 An array of file locations to include into the image

+### Dirs
+An array of directory locations to include into the image

 ### Args
 The command to execute when running the image.
 The expected format is an array.
 See sample below for an example.